Oklahoma County GOP says Facebook, website possibly hacked

 On Sunday, a post was shared on the Oklahoma County Republicans’ Facebook page seemingly comparing Democrats to Nazis.
 The original post was first shared by another page ‘Direct to the People,’ listing side-by-by comparisons of Nazis and Democrats.
 It suggested both groups had similarities, including “media mind control” and stances on abortion and socialism.

-The post was taken down by Monday morning.
+As of Monday, the original post had more than 193,000 shares.
+Oklahoma County Republicans' shared post was taken down by Monday morning.

 Daren Ward, chairman of the Oklahoma County Republican party, said neither he or the other three people authorized to manage their social media accounts shared the post on their page or deleted it.